confio/tgrade-contracts/docs/Architecture.md

 to fund various initiatives to support the chain - from relayers to marketing to a block explorer.
 Giving autonomy to the Engagement Point holders.

-There is also a "Validator Voting Contract", which is based on membership in the current active validators set.
+There is also a "Validator Governance" contract, which is based on membership in the current active validators set.
-This governance contract can perform the following actions related to the operations of an efficiently running chain:
+It doesn't affect the other contracts in the system, but rather the core operations of the blockchain as needed to maintain an efficiently running chain, and schedule needed upgrades:

 * Set an upgrade plan (using `x/upgrade`), to plan an upgrade of the binary
 * Cancel a pending upgrade
 * Set Tendermint Consensus Parameters (eg. max block size, max block gas)
 * Pin/Unpin Contracts (this keeps popular contracts in cache, lowering gas and runtime)
-* Set `x/params`, such as enabling IBC.
+* Perform a limited subset of `x/params`, such as (only as?) enabling IBC.

 On genesis, the only way to migrate the PoE contracts is via a chain upgrade with custom migration code written in Go.
 We consider allowing more governance voting types in the future, but want to start with a